 Apart from a new drawing of Asterix and the addition of a Goscinny-Uderzo copyright, the brown color was changed to green.

-The Crazed Wave mode was renamed to Obelix Wave.
-During this mode, Asterix fittingly changes the player's sprite to Obelix's head.
+The Crazed Wave mode was renamed to Obelix Wave, along with changing the player's sprite to Obelix's head.
 No such sprite change happens in Taz.